millidavids/chore-calendar/README.md

 # Chore Calendar

-I want a web application to control the flow of chore responsibilities from day to day.
+"I want a web application to control the flow of chore responsibilities from day to day."

 ## How to Run